ravitheja990/flow-log-parser/README.md

 To run the program, you need to pass three command-line arguments: the path to the lookup table (lookup.csv), the flow log file (flowlog.txt), and the output file (output.txt).

 Command to run:
-(run inside flow-log-parser repository or directory after compiling the code)
+(run inside flow-log-parser repository or directory after compiling the code, make sure you are in src folder and directly run below command)

 structure -->